axeelz/cloudflare-maintenance-page-cli/README.md

 ## configuration

-At the first run, it will create `~/.config/cloudflare-maintenance-page-cli/config.json`, then prompt for your Cloudflare credentials:
+At the first run, it will create `~/.config/cloudflare-maintenance-page-cli/config.json`, then prompt for your Cloudflare information:

 - **Account ID** and **Zone ID**: [where to find them?](https://developers.cloudflare.com/fundamentals/account/find-account-and-zone-ids/)
 - **API token**: [how to create one?](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) (needs Edit Workers permissions)

 To edit the config, just run `cfmp config`.

-> You can also use environment variables (example `CLOUDFLARE_API_TOKEN=your_token... cfmp deploy`).
+> Your API token is NOT stored in plain text in the config file.
+It is stored securely using the operating system's keychain.
+To delete it, you can run `cfmp config --delete`.

 The config has two sections:

-- `CLOUDFLARE` - your Cloudflare credentials and worker name
+- `CLOUDFLARE` - your Cloudflare details and worker name
 - `PAGE` - customize the maintenance page

+> You can also use environment variables (example `CLOUDFLARE_ACCOUNT_ID=your_id... cfmp deploy`).
+This doesn't apply to the token.

+---

 This project was created using `bun init` in bun v1.2.19.
 [Bun](https://bun.com) is a fast all-in-one JavaScript runtime.